What's The Rush? Move NCAA Football To Spring

 With hundreds of thousands of tests likely to be taken over the course of the season, some are bound to come back as positive for COVID-19.
 What are teams to do?
 Simply quarantine and test again.
 If anyone comes back with a positive test, be it a player, coach, or support staff member, they must be isolated and tested again.
 Then every person that person came into contact between the initial test and their isolation must be tested again.
 Contact tracing will be critical in making sure that anyone truly positive (fails multiple tests) is separated as quickly as possible from the rest of the people at risk.

 We all know kids will be kids, and that there is always the temptation to do stupid things.
-I was that kid for much longer than my college career.
+I was that kid for much longer than my (short) college career.
 Telegraphing the seriousness of following social distancing rules at all times during the season will be paramount.
 That goes for the coaching staff and the rest of the adults as well.
-Get your wings delivered during the season.
+Get your pizzas delivered during the season, folks.
 The best way to drive home the importance of staying apart from the world is to make the penalty of teams testing positive very severe.
 Let’s break down the punishments in stages.

 Since the recommended quarantine length for positive cases is 14 days, we will use that as our punishment yardstick for the initial response to a positive test.
-Starting from fourteen days out from the beginning of the season, any team with a single confirmed (remember at least two positive tests) case of COVID-19 will forfeit the next two weeks’ worth of games from the nearest Saturday.
-So let's say a case is confirmed on Wednesday.
+Starting from fourteen days out from the beginning of the season, any team with multiple (seriously, 2+) confirmed (remember at least two positive tests) cases of COVID-19 will forfeit the next two weeks’ worth of games from the nearest Saturday.
+So let's say cases are confirmed on a Wednesday.
 That forfeiture starts on the upcoming Saturday.
 No appeal, no exceptions.
 Teams are hit with automatic losses as soon as a case is confirmed.
-If a bye falls into either of the next two weekends, well that team lucked out.
+If a bye falls into either of the next two weekends, then that team lucked out.

-There will be more dire penalties for teams with multiple positives.
-If a team has up to five positive tests in a week, their next three games, regardless of bye weeks, will be automatically forfeited.
+There will be more dire penalties for teams with many positives.
+If a team has more than five positive tests in a week, their next three games, regardless of bye weeks, will be automatically forfeited.

 If that sounds harsh to you, try breathing on a respirator.